 How Does it Work?

 SwipeShare is a meal swipe equivalence that has been added onto your MIT ID card.
-You can enter any of the 5 dining hall locations during dining hours.
-The five locations are:
+You can enter any of the six dining hall locations during dining hours.
+They are:

 Frequently Asked Questions